-The chart above demonstrates that while reported pay is a measure required to be disclosed in our "Summary Compensation Table" by an SEC rule that provides consistency amongst companies, it is not the measure that best reflects the compensation paid to our Chief Executive Officer, nor the amount that can best be compared to our stock price in evaluating whether our Chief Executive Officer's compensation is aligned with our stockholders' interests.
-The chart above demonstrates the general alignment between our Chief Executive Officer's realizable compensation and our stock price performance.
-For example, during 2017, our stock price decreased, as did our Chief Executive Officer's 2017 realizable pay.
-Due to the decline in our stock price after the grant of stock options in January 2017, our Chief Executive Officer's 2017 stock options were "underwater" at the end of the year, and therefore had zero realizable value, despite the fact that they are reported in the 2017 Summary Compensation Table as having a value of approximately \$6.7 million
+The chart above demonstrates that while reported pay is the measure required to be disclosed in our "Summary Compensation Table", it is not the measure that best reflects the compensation paid to our Chief Executive Officer, nor the amount that can best be compared to our stock price in evaluating whether our Chief Executive Officer's compensation is aligned with our stockholders' interests.
+Due to the decline in our stock price after the grant of stock options in January 2016, 2017 and 2018, all of our Chief Executive Officer's unvested stock options were "underwater" at the end of the year.
+As a result, the stock options granted in 2018 had zero realizable value as of the end of 2018, despite the fact that they are reported in the 2018 Summary Compensation Table as having a value of approximately \$4.2 million.
+Options granted to our Chief Executive Officer in 2017 and 2016 also continued to be "underwater" as of the end of 2018.